Aberdeen - v1.10.1

 • src: T

-The source object/array (proxied or unproxied).
+The source object/array/Map (proxied or unproxied).
 It won't be modified.

-Error if attempting to copy an array into a non-array or vice versa (unless MERGE is set, allowing for sparse array updates).
+Error if attempting to copy an array into a non-array or vice versa.

 console.log(dest); // proxy({ a: 1, b: { c: 2 } })